The State of Data Privacy Protection

 MatrixPoint is monitoring the negotiations and how they will impact the ultimate passage/enactment of the bill.

 Weighing the Washington State Privacy Act vs California Consumer Privacy Act, one notes that they are similar in many respects, from overall philosophical aim to specific legislative provisions.

 Both acts provide citizens with access and control over personal data collected by the growing information industry.

-Both laws enable consumers to demand deletion of their personal data and cease collection of additional information, while expecting reasonable protection of all retained files.
+Both laws enable consumers to demand the deletion of their personal data and cease collection of additional information while expecting reasonable protection of all retained files.

 And both extend the reach of state governments to police companies around the globe by basing jurisdiction on access to markets rather than corporate location.

 However, there are many nuanced differences between the two acts regarding their scope, the rights they afford, and corporate obligations.

 There are slight differences regarding thresholds triggering the company’s adherence to each state’s provisions.